robertklofgren/andmon/README.md

-# extendroid
+# andmon

-A quick and dirty script to extend your desktop to an Android device using xdg-desktop-portal, Gstreamer, and ADB.
+A quick and dirty script to extend your desktop to an Android device using ADB and Gstreamer

 **CAVEAT:** You WILL need to wangjangle this script to run on your system.
 It is the roughest kind of rough draft.